HomeCampingCampfireHow To Start A Fire With Sticks – 3 Primitive Methods That Work

 And that’s all there is to it.

-Just make sure to maintain a 45 degree angle while you’re plowing.
+Just make sure to maintain a 45° angle while you’re plowing.
 That’s definitely the key to success with this method.

-First of all, the wood that you use to create your fire starting instruments needs to be as dry as possible.
+First of all, the wood that you use needs to be as dry as possible.
 If there’s too much moisture in the wood, you’re destined to fail.

-If you aren’t using the same type of wood for your fire stick and fire board, make sure that the wood your stick is made of is harder.
+If you aren’t using the same type of wood for your fire stick and fire board, make sure that your stick is made of harder wood.

 Some examples of wood species that are good to use include: